 The Story Train has been translated into 15 different languages.
 On your journey you can choose to listen to English, Finnish, Russian, German, Dutch, Spanish, French, Italian, Arabic, Japanese, Estonian, Chinese, Danish, Norwegian or Polish.
 If you choose Swedish, you’ll hear Astrid Lindgren herself talking.

-Can I go on the Storybook Train with a wheelchair?
+Can I go on the Story Train with a wheelchair?

 How is Junibacken adapted for wheelchair users generally?